TsiarasKon/MovieRecommender/README.md

 It should be noted that there while the majority of movies in our IMDB dataset were also found in Wikidata, not all of the features above existed for most of them.
 Still, we kept as many as we could retrieve given that any additional information we could gather, even for a subset of our movies, can only postively affect our recommender.
 Lastly, it's worth mentioning that Wikidata contained some invalid data (null values in some of our features of interest), which we of course immediately discarded upon receiving the query results.

-TODO: 2nd data augmentation (reviews + NLP)
+#### Machine Learning / NLP augmentation

+For our 2nd step of data augmentation we opted to use an NLP tool [4] for **Emotion Recognition** on raw text data from reviews on our movies.
+The most suitable movie reviews dataset we found was [5] containing 50k movie reviews (finding a suitable dataset was not easy as review datasets are mostly geared towards training sentiment analyses models).

+Our initial plan was to extract numerical features, one for each emotion said tool recognizes (happy, sad, fear, surprise, angry).
+However, 50k reviews do not even begin to cover the amount of movies we use in our item feature matrix and there is no obvious default value to use for movies for which we have no reviews.
+If we use 0.0 then it's assumed those movies have no emotions whatsoever and the cosine similarity between movies with and without reviews is going to increase.

+Instead, we opted to turn these numerical features to categorical ones by applying some threshold value (e.g. 0.25, 0.5).
+This way the presence or not of an emotion is binary and a default value of 0 should hopefully be less impactful if tuned right, although we still expect the cosine similarity (as the cosine of the angle of vectors) between movies with and without reviews to increase.
+In fact, we believe this is the main reason why this augmentation had little to no effect to our recommender.
+Conveniently, as with most of our features, we have used a boolean flag to turn it on/off so we can just ignore this augmentation if we so wish (which we do for our next sections).

 ### Performance Evaluation

-When it comes to recommender system evaluation, the typical metrix to use is the RMSE metric between predicted and true user ratings of movies.
+When it comes to recommender system evaluation, the typical metric to use is the RMSE metric between predicted and true user ratings of movies.
 However, our method does not predict a rating.
 It rather just sorts movies in a way that the most relevant should be first.
-Therefore, in order to evaluate the performance of our recommender we turned to metrics that are used primarily in Information Retrieval such as: **recall@N** and **Mean Average Precision MAP@N**, where "@N" signifies the **cut-off** for our recommendations (i.e. use the first N recommendations) [4].
+Therefore, in order to evaluate the performance of our recommender we turned to metrics that are used primarily in Information Retrieval such as: **recall@N** and **Mean Average Precision MAP@N**, where "@N" signifies the **cut-off** for our recommendations (i.e. use the first N recommendations) [6].

 #### How they work